bluesillybeard/Pinc/include/readme.md

     - vertex and fragment for now
 - the features in readme.md
 - drawing to any surface & using it as a texture
-    - OpenGL 2.1 does not natively support this
-        - the X window system has, even for OpenGL 1.0 which is pretty nice actually (despite how fundamentally problematic X11 is),
-        - Look into what Win32 and Cocoa can do on this front.
-Worst case scenario, the framebuffer needs to be swapped into the CPU after each draw to a surface, which would actually really really suck.
+    - OpenGL 2.1 does not initally appear to natively support this, however by blitting the framebuffer to a texture it is possible. (blitting happens entirely on the GPU, the CPU is not involved other than to issue the command)
 - drawing from just vertices
 - drawing with an index buffer
     - indices with 8, 16, 32 bits